cocos/cocos-docs/en/animation/use-animation-curve.md

 }
 ```

-UniformProxyFactory` is one such **custom assignment** class that implements setting the uniform value of a material: the
+`UniformProxyFactory` is one such **custom assignment** class that implements setting the uniform value of a material:

 ```ts
 {